complyue/haskit/README.md

 in form of source code of computer programs.
-While some low level programming languages like [Go](https://golang.org) have demonstrated the success in erasing certain quirks in programming tooling, e.g. it enables message passing style concurrency/parallelism programming, while keeping the language and dev/ops workflows simple and easy to handle.
+While some low level programming languages like [Go](https://golang.org) have demonstrated the success in erasing certain quirks in programming tooling, e.g. it enables message passing style concurrency / parallelism programming, while keeping the language and dev/ops workflows simple and easy to handle.
 All these programming languages impose a relative flat learning curve for beginners, so people working on other disciplines of an organization would